gk646/cxstructs/README.md

 ## Datastructures, algorithms, machine-learning and utilities library in C++

 A medium-sized modern header only library of selected datastructures, algorithms, machinelearning topics and utilities.
-This
-collection is built for educational purposes and for use in non-essential projects.
-All implementations are easy to read and well documented.
+This collection is built for educational purposes and for use in non-essential projects.

+**Documentation is provided in-header.**

 While I am not an expert in datastructures nor C++, I am still aiming for reference type implementations in terms of efficiency and interface.

 The general namespace is `cxstructs`.

+*Note: Currently the old datastructures are modernized with focus on better includes for compile times and correctness.*
+*Non-Stack datastructure might not be usable for now*

 **1.** [Contents](#contents)
 **2.** [Usage Guide](#usage-guide)